Download the all-new Republic app:

 Advertisement

-Facebook is suing a domain name registration company OnlineNIC in California court on grounds of "cybersquatting."
-OnlineNIC has been accused of registering domain names that pretended to be affiliated with Facebook and hiding identity of owners of those names.
+Facebook is suing a domain name registration company OnlineNIC in California court on the grounds of "cybersquatting."
+OnlineNIC has been accused of registering domain names that pretended to be affiliated with Facebook and hiding the identity of the owners of those names.
 Facebook fears domain names such as www-facebook-login.com and facebook-mails.com may appear legitimate and confuse people.

-"We don’t want people to be deceived, so we track and take action against suspicious and misleading domains, including those registered using privacy/proxy services that allow owners to hide ir identity," said Jessica Romero, Director of Platform Enforcement and Litigation at Facebook.
+"We don’t want people to be deceived, so we track and take action against suspicious and misleading domains, including those registered using privacy/proxy services that allow owners to hide their identity," said Jessica Romero, Director of Platform Enforcement and Litigation at Facebook.

 Advertisement